ibm-cloud-docs/openpages/admin-provisioning.md

    You might need to refresh the page to update it.
 Your instance is ready when the **Status** column shows **Active**. {: tip}
 10. Click the name of your {{site.data.keyword.openpages_short}} instance.
 The overview page for the {{site.data.keyword.openpages_short}} instance is displayed.

-## Next steps to consider

-After provisioning your environment, follow the instructions for configuring customer-managed encryption keys in the [Customer-managed encryption key configuration guide](/docs/openpages?topic=openpages-customer-managed-encryption-key-configuration-guide).